 The student should familiarise themselves with the procedures for the submission and examination of their thesis.

 Prior to submission the student should provide the supervisor with the opportunity to see a draft of the complete thesis.
 Supervisors have many commitments on their time so it is essential that the student takes into account their supervisor's schedule and workload and allows their supervisor sufficient time to be able to read and provide comments on the thesis and for any amendments to be made prior to the submission deadline.
 This requires advance planning and should not be left until the last minute.

-The decision to submit rests with the student, and whilst the student should take due account of his/her supervisor's opinion, it must be stressed that at this stage it is advisory only.
+The decision to submit rests with the student, and whilst the student should take due account of their supervisor's opinion, at this stage it is advisory only.